AOMediaCodec/iamf-tools/iamf/api/decoder/README.md

 [Temporal Units](https://aomediacodec.github.io/iamf/#temporal-unit).
 Additionally, you know the boundaries between each temporal unit as well. mp4 decoding falls into this use-case.
-Containerized decoding also allows you to use some enhanced features; this includes dynamic playback layout switching, seeking, and no-delay decoding.
+Containerized decoding also allows you to use some enhanced features; this includes dynamic mix switching, seeking, and no-delay decoding.
 Delay here refers to having to wait for the next OBU to decode the current one; this is necessary in Standalone Decoding, but is not necessary in the Containerized mode.

 ```c++
 IamfDecoderSettings settings = {